peternc61/hello-world/README.md

 # hello-world

-Hi people, this is me and I've just new to Github!
+Hi people, this is me and I've just just started here on Github!
 Take care <3